 North Carolina Medical Board

 At a Glance

 60 total hours every 3 years

-The North Carolina Medical Board requires 60 Category 1 CME credits in topics relevant to their area of practice.
+The North Carolina Medical Board requires 60 AMA PRA Category 1 CME credits in topics relevant to their area of practice.
 Those holding a residency training license are exempt from this requirement.
 Physicians are not required to report any Category 2 CME.
-As of July 1, 2017, every physician who prescribes controlled substances (except those holding a residency training license), shall complete at least three hours of Controlled Substances CME in addition to the 60 Category 1 CME credits.
+As of July 1, 2017, every physician who prescribes controlled substances (except those holding a residency training license), shall complete at least three hours of Controlled Substances CME from the 60 Category 1 CME credits.

 Continuing Education requirements change often.
 We monitor the boards regularly to stay current, but if any information appears out of date, contact us and let us know.